loginid1/php-lumen-integration/README.md

 # PHP (laravel/lumen) OIDC Integration

 This is an integration sample written in PHP using the [Lumen](https://lumen.laravel.com/) micro-framework.
+The core logic of this application is at the [AuthController](app/Http/Controllers/AuthController.php).
+There you will find the setup logic for [league/oauth2-client](https://github.com/thephpleague/oauth2-client) and the flow for making login calls and the setup for the callback endpoint.

 ## Requirements